25 Feb How to Study Effectively: Simple Tricks You Should Know

 #1: Find a pattern that works for you

 When you’re a freshman still figuring out what the courses were and so on, those are the kind of stories that get your attention the most.
-Frankly, his story was quite fascinating because what he told us was at cross purposes with what a lot of us believed was the secret to getting good grades in college.
+Frankly, his report was quite fascinating because what he told us was at cross purposes with what many of us believed was the secret to getting good grades in college.

-He would read for a brief period at night and in the daytime, he said, he would simply coast along with everyone else.
-To his classmates, he was just another lousy student until the day his name came out as the best graduating student!
+He would read for a brief period at night, and in the daytime, he said, he would coast along with everyone else.
+He was just another lousy student to his classmates until the day his name came out as the best graduating student!

-The story made an impact on me and I decided to figure out how to navigate the system as well.
+The story impacted me, and I decided to figure out how to navigate the system as well.
 I realized that attending classes was my best bet in keeping track of things.
 Hence, I made conscious efforts to take notes at each lecture.
 The rest is history because I graduated with a First while building a start-up.